-To request access to Banner and related systems, a University official (data user) completes the Access Request Form, obtains his/her supervisor approval, and submist the form to University Computing Services (UCS).
+To request access to Banner and related systems, a University official (data user) completes the Access Request Form, obtains their supervisor’s approval, and submits the form to the Office of University Computing Services (UCS).
 Upon receipt of the form, UCS obtains approval of data owners and processes the request.
-Once access is assigned, the data user is notified via his/her McNeese email address.
-If a new account has been created, the data user presents a photo ID to UCS to obtain his/her log in credentials.
+Once access is assigned, the data user is notified via their McNeese email address.
+If a new account has been created, the data user presents a photo ID to UCS to obtain their login credentials.
 When a data user transfers to another position or leaves the University, it is the responsibility of the data user’s supervisor to request that access be modified or terminated.

 To protect the security, confidentiality, and integrity of student data, the director of UCS initiates quarterly audits of user access.
 During the audits, data owners review user access and make modifications as needed and with appropriate documentation.